mobinasri/flagger/README.md

 ## Evaluating dual/diploid assemblies with Flagger

 ### Overview
 Here is a description of a read-based pipeline that can detect different types of mis-assemblies in a draft dual/diploid assembly. (*What is a dual assembly?
 Read [this page](https://lh3.github.io/2021/10/10/introducing-dual-assembly)*).
-One core component of this pipeline is another pipeline named [**Flagger**](https://github.com/mobinasri/flagger/tree/main/docs/flagger).
-Flagger recieves the read alignments to a draft diploid assembly, detects the anomalies in the read coverage along the assembly and partition the assembly into 4 main components; erroneous, (falsely) duplicated, haploid and collapsed.
+The core component of this pipeline is [**Flagger**](https://github.com/mobinasri/flagger/tree/main/docs/flagger).
+Flagger recieves the read alignments to a draft diploid assembly, detects the anomalies in the read coverage along the assembly and partition the assembly into 4 main components; erroneous, (falsely) duplicated, haploid (correctly assembled) and collapsed.

 This evaluation has 5 steps:
 - Align long reads to the diploid assembly
 - Phase and relocalize the reads with secondary alignments using [secphase](https://github.com/mobinasri/secphase) (Optional)
-- Call and filter variants (Optional)
-- Use biallelic SNVs to remove the alignments with alternative alleles (Optional)
-- Run Flagger in two modes
+- Run Flagger
-  - Using all alignments
-  - Using the alignments with no alternative alleles (optinal but 3rd and 4th steps are required, recommended only when base-level accuracy is concerned)

 ### 1. Align long reads
 The ONT and HiFi reads can be aligned to a dual/diploid assembly (~ 6Gbases long in human) with a long read aligner like winnowmap and minimap2.
 Since the assembly is dual/diploid the expected base-level coverage should be half of the sequencing coverage.